ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-gui.rst

 .. image:: ../../../images/can_uavcan_gui_supdc.png

-Messages coming through the CANBUS can be viewed using the bus monitor tool in "Tools"
+Messages coming through the CANBUS can be viewed using the bus monitor tool in "Tools" menu.

 .. image:: ../../../images/can_uavcan_gui_mon.png

-To return to normal operation, close UAVCAN_GUI tool power down/reboot.
+To return to normal operation, close the UAVCAN_GUI tool.